The Everlasting (role-playing game)

+Premise

 The Everlasting is based on several immortal races who struggle with an unknown force.
 Since Hiroshima and thereafter Tchernobyl, many seals are broken and "something" is coming.

 These immortal races span a wide range of mythological beings from societies around the world.
 Steve Brown had done extensive research on these various types of mythological beings and incorporated different ideas and concepts from the different societies that these mythologies originate from.
 As an example, he included many different types of vampires from varying cultures around the world.
 Among the varying creatures and beings that players can take on the roles of in this RPG are the following: